 Terry Wogan was a master of broadcasting in Ireland and the UK on both television and radio for over five decades.

-Born in Limerick in 1938 his family moved to Dublin when he was in his teens.
-After a stint working for Bank of Ireland, Terry soon got his first broadcasting break.
+Born in Limerick in 1938, the Wogan family moved to Dublin when Terry was in his teens.
+After a stint working for Bank of Ireland, Terry soon got his first break in broadcasting .

 Terry Wogan died on 31 January 2016 at the age of 77.